Jellyitt/BlueToothHeli/README.md

-# BlueTooth Controlled Toy Helicopter
+# Controlled Board and system for Toy Helicopter